North Miami Beach, Florida: Government and infrastructure

 North Miami Beach is governed by a commission-manager system in the form of a Mayor, Commission, and a professional City Manager.
 In this type of a government, commission members are the leaders and policy makers in the community.
 This form of government was implemented in 1958, after a new charter was voted on.

 The mayor is elected citywide and serves up to two consecutive two-year terms.

 There is an elected mayor and six-member city commission, with the city manager, city clerk, and city attorney being appointed positions that are responsible for implementing the policies of the city commission.

 The Federal Bureau of Investigation (FBI) Miami field office was previously in North Miami Beach.
 It moved to Miramar on December 8, 2014.

 In 1993, in an effort to promote neighborhood stability throughout the city, North Miami Beach built a state-of-the-art police station and redeveloped infrastructure in the Government Center neighborhood.

 The bond program Proud Neighborhoods took place in September 2000 and had 67 different projects.
 This allowed for the improvement of streets, sidewalks, lighting and landscaping in every neighborhood of the city.
 It took five years but it brought substantial improvements.

 In the wake of the nearby Surfside condominium building collapse on June 24, the city stepped up building inspections and enforcement, and on July 2, condemned a 10-story condominium, Crestview Towers.

+On 27 August 2026, the City Commission of North Miami Beach, unanimously adopted a resolution to adopt the IHRA definition of antisemitism in a resolution (R2026-116) sponsored by Mayor Michael Joseph.